ToolRegistry: A Protocol-Agnostic Tool Management Library for Function-Calling LLMs: System Design and Implementation

 \subsection{Design Overview and Architecture}

+The central design insight is that every LLM tool call is an RPC~\citep{birrell1984rpc}: a named function, a bag of JSON arguments, and a serialized return value.
+Differences between tool sources reduce to transport and binding details. \toolregistry makes this explicit by casting each tool---regardless of origin---into a universal \code{Tool} stub (analogous to an RPC client stub), with the registry serving as the RPC client runtime (dispatch, serialization, error handling) and schema generation playing the role of an Interface Definition Language (IDL).

-\toolregistry follows a modular, layered architecture designed around three core principles: \textbf{protocol agnosticism}, \textbf{developer simplicity}, and \textbf{execution efficiency}.
-Rather than imposing a rigid framework, the library serves as a lightweight integration layer that adapts to existing LLM applications while providing powerful abstractions for tool management.
+Built on this observation, the architecture follows three principles: \textbf{protocol agnosticism}, \textbf{developer simplicity}, and \textbf{execution efficiency}.
+Rather than imposing a rigid framework, the system serves as a lightweight integration layer that adapts to existing LLM applications.

-The system architecture consists of four primary layers, each with distinct responsibilities, as illustrated in Figure~\ref{fig:system_architecture}:
+The system now spans three packages---\code{toolregistry} (core), \code{toolregistry-server}, and \code{toolregistry-hub}---each addressing a distinct concern.
+Within the core package, the architecture consists of four primary layers, each with distinct responsibilities, as illustrated in Figure~\ref{fig:system_architecture}.
+The server and hub packages extend this layered architecture with protocol-specific serving capabilities and curated tool implementations, respectively.

-Key design decisions include the use of composition over inheritance for component integration, the adapter pattern for protocol abstraction, and a dual-executor model for optimized concurrency.
-The library prioritizes backward compatibility with OpenAI's function calling standards while maintaining extensibility for future API formats.
-Error handling follows a graceful degradation approach, with automatic fallback mechanisms ensuring robust operation across diverse deployment environments.
+Key design choices: composition over inheritance for component assembly, the adapter pattern for protocol abstraction, and a dual-executor model for concurrency.
+An event-driven propagation mechanism keeps the ecosystem consistent when tools are registered, removed, enabled, or disabled.
+Error handling follows a graceful-degradation strategy with automatic fallback from process to thread execution when serialization fails.